First-in-class treatments or unmet needs in epilepsy

-We are a US-based biotech company founded by world leaders in epilepsy research with decades of combined experience in the development of new therapies for epilepsy treatment and prevention.
+PrevEp was founded by world renown epilepsy experts, including the discoverers of Keppra and of ezogabine/retigabine.
 The founders combine deep expertise in basic science, drug development and clinical trials in epilepsy.
-The intimate collaboration between preclinical and clinical team members enables PrevEp to rapidly translate preclinical discoveries to clinical trials.
+The intimate collaboration between preclinical and clinical team members allows rapidly translation of preclinical discoveries into clinic.

 EPILEPSY PREVENTION BY NETWORK PHARMACOLOGY.
 Epileptogenesis is a complex process that is unlikely to be arrested by a single drug.
 PrevEp leverages recent discoveries in network pharmacology to design combination therapies that target a multitude of epileptogenic mechanisms, in the earliest stages after brain injury.
 Our lead combinations of safe FDA-cleared molecules are well-tolerated and have proven to block epileptogenesis in predictive rodent models.